-Dún Laoghaire-Rathdown County Council has prepared a new Draft Local Area Plan (LAP) for Dundrum under the Planning and Development Act 2000 (as amended).
-The Plan sets out an overall strategy for the proper planning and sustainable development over the years 2023-2029.
+The Dundrum Local Area Plan to be adopted6 sets out an overall strategy for the proper planning and sustainable development over the years 2023.
 LAPs are required to be consistent with the Policy and Objectives of the County Development Plan and its Core Strategy, as well as the National Planning Framework and Regional Spatial Economic Strategies.
 The LAP should be read in conjunction with the Dún Laoghaire-Rathdown County Development Plan 2022-2028, which sets out the overarching development strategy for the administrative area of Dún Laoghaire-Rathdown County Council.
 Where conflicting policies and objectives arise between the LAP and the CDP in relation to SEA and AA matters the CDP shall take precedence.